jakub-swiniarski/dwm/README.md

 - added volume control for PulseAudio,
 - centered status bar.

-## Keybindings:
+## Keybindings
 ### Window and tag control
-- Super + R - spawn dmenu,
+- Super + R - spawn dmenu
-- Super + T - spawn a terminal (st by default),
+- Super + T - spawn a terminal (st by default)
-- Super + C - kill a window,
+- Super + C - kill a window
-- Super + Z - move a window to master.<br/>
+- Super + Z - move a window to master <br/>

 **See more in config.h**

 ### Volume control (PulseAudio)
-- Alt + F1 - mute the sound,
+- Alt + F1 - mute the sound
-- Alt + F2 - decrease the volume,
+- Alt + F2 - decrease the volume
-- Alt + F3 - increase the volume.
+- Alt + F3 - increase the volume